encoredev/encore/docs/develop/app-structure.md

         └── user.go             // user service code
 ```

-The only refactoring needed to separate a service application into systems is to move services into their respective
+The only refactoring needed to divide an existing Encore application into systems is to move services into their respective
 subfolders.
-This greatly simplifies the application around the specific concerns of each system.
-For encore, what
+This is a simple way to separate the specific concerns of each system.
+What
-matters are the packages containing services.
-The division in systems or subsystems will not change the endpoint and
+matters for Encore are the packages containing services, and the division in systems or subsystems will not change the endpoints or
-architecture of your application
+architecture of your application.